 I’ve taken a lot of vegan (vegetarian) sushi classes from professional sushi chefs.
 They make it look so dang easy.
 Keep reading for step-by-step instructions for 2 rolling methods (traditional and inside out) using a bamboo mat.

-Let’s start with inside out rolls . . .
+Let's get into the details.
+First up inside out rolls . . .

 - Make the sushi rice.